 There would continue to be no fees collected for entering the Reserve.
-Fees would continue to be charged at the Island County Museum in Coupeville which serves as the Reserve's visitor center.
+However, fees would continue to be charged at the state parks (for parking at both Fort Ebey and Fort Casey state parks) and at the Island County Museum in Coupeville which serves as the Reserve's visitor center.
 Island Transit would continue to provide free bus service within Whidbey Island.
 The Trust Board could explore ways to encourage other agencies and business to establish occasional free days at Reserve attractions that would be beneficial for those with low income.
 There would be no adverse impact on low income and minority populations under Alternative A. In addition, in Alternative B there would be no fee for entering the Reserve's proposed visitor center/contact station which would be a short-term, direct, beneficial effect on low income populations.
 In Alternative C a small entrance fee may be required for the marine science center operated with partners to assist with operating costs which could be a minor direct impact to low income populations.